 The fastest way to see what the Lucid CSV file looks like is to create a small key with a couple Features, States and Entities.
 Then export the key to CSV.
 Open the exported CSV file in Excel or your preferred text editor, such as Notepad++.

-Media List is an open XML based format that enables the Lucid Builder to import media data for Entities or Features.
+Media List is an open XML based format that enables the Lucid Builder to import media data for Entities,Features or Couplets.

 The media files referenced within the Media List file must be located within the keys media folder, normally within the HTML or Images folders, prior to importing.
 Unless you are using a Force or Ignore option within the ‘Other options’ dialog section.